Science and Engineering Subject Sessions

 The morning session will be based on campus where a subject talk and activity will take place.

-The afternoon session will be held at Derby County Football Club*, where you will take part in a Sport Management careers task and discussion.
-This will be followed by a ticketing challenge and a tour of the stadium focusing on the business element of the facility and club.
+The afternoon session will be held at Derby County Football Club*, where there will be a welcome talk and then you will take part in a Sport Management task.
+This will be followed by a pitch side and tunnel experience at the stadium.

 If you have booked onto the morning session, we encourage you to attend the afternoon session as you will get to explore the stadium where work placements take place.